Scalingo/documentation/src/_posts/security/procedures/2000-01-01-external-testing.md

 This document defines specifically the scope of the pentesting, its duration, and give several restrictions.

 {% note %}
-If your service provider does not have three-way agreement, we can provide one.
+If your service provider does not have three-way agreement, we can provide you with one.
 {% endnote %}

 For example: